by Susan Schachter September 30, 2020 2 min read

 You’ve been diagnosed with hypertension, and you’re concerned about your blood pressure.

-120 Life has a few great suggestions for foods and drinks to avoid if you have hypertension.
+We have a few great suggestions for foods and drinks to avoid if you have hypertension.

 Many people know that good nutrition and exercise is critical to a healthy heart.
 The same applies when it comes to reducing hypertension.
 It’s important to add heart-healthy foods into your lifestyle, such as those rich in potassium and magnesium.
 But there are also some foods and drinks that may not fit into your health plan.
 Here are six foods and drinks you should avoid if you want to reduce hypertension.